smithy-security/docs/docs/reference/components/elasticsearch.md

 2. Configure any workflow that produces vulnerabilities (e.g. sast, sca, container scanner etc)
 3. Find the elasticsearch component in the reporters dropdown.
-4. Click on the elasticsearch icon to bring the form to the top
-5. Fill the form on the right
+   4Fill the form on the right

 ## Options